-This Town Neighborhood character area covers the primarily single family residential developed portion of town with a traditional small, rural town development pattern complete with an established grid street pattern.
-The intact town is likely eligible for the National Register of Historic Places as its housing stock is a mixture of relatively well-maintained and deteriorating houses with a distinct identity established by architectural design, building placement, street design, and street trees.
+This Town Neighborhood character area covers most of the city and has primarily single family residential development that is historic.
+The city is a traditional small, rural town development pattern complete with an established grid street pattern.
+The intact city is likely eligible for listing in the National Register of Historic Places as its housing stock is a mixture of relatively well-maintained and deteriorating houses with a distinct identity established by architectural design, building placement, street design, and street trees.

-- Respect the traditional building placement, with homes that are close to the street and have minimum separation between adjacent dwellings - Promote sensitive building rehabilitation that is in keeping with a building's existing architectural style and scale and that of neighboring homes - Promote a pedestrian-scale community, with emphasis on walkability (sidewalks and recessed, detached and/or rear entry garages) and social interaction (large front porches) - Provide new housing opportunities that are created out of former or underused public/institutional, commercial, warehouse or industrial spaces - Accommodate senior housing opportunities, which can be integrated into the existing development pattern and can benefit from close proximity to downtown goods and services - Accommodate in-fill development that compliments the scale, setback and style of existing adjacent homes

-• Maintain existing homes and character defining site features (e.g. drives, walls, lighting, landscaping, tree cover)
+- Respect the traditional building placement, with homes that are close to the street and have minimum separation between adjacent dwellings - Promote sensitive building rehabilitation that is in keeping with a building's existing architectural style and scale and that of neighboring homes - Promote a pedestrian-scale community, with emphasis on walkability (sidewalks and recessed, detached and/or rear entry garages) and social interaction (large front porches) - Provide new housing opportunities that are created out of former or underused public/institutional, commercial, warehouse or industrial spaces - Accommodate senior housing opportunities, which can be integrated into the existing development pattern and can benefit from close proximity to downtown goods and services - Accommodate in-fill development that compliments the scale, setback and style of existing adjacent homes - Maintain existing homes and character defining site features (e.g. drives, walls, lighting, landscaping, tree cover)